KekenGit/LibLogConsole/DOCUMENTATION.md

 ### Process Design

 When the program starts, it loads visitor records from `liblog_data.csv`.
 The main menu is then displayed.
 The user chooses an option, and the system calls the appropriate function.
-New check-in records are appended to the CSV file.
+During check-in, the user may enter `0` at any prompt to cancel before the visitor record is saved.
+New check-in records are appended to the CSV file only after all required fields are completed.
+Before saving a new check-in, the system checks if the same visitor name is already active for the day to avoid doubled active records.
+During check-out, the system displays a numbered list of visitor names currently inside and the user selects the visitor to check out or enters `0` to cancel.
 Check-out records update the existing visitor data and rewrite the CSV file.
 Reports are generated from the current day's records.

 ## UML Diagrams